ryankarlos/AWS-ML-services/README.md

 ```

-to update the lock file if the pipefile is updated (for example, if you
-have updated the dev-packages section), run:
+To update the lock file if the pipefile is updated (for example, if you  have updated the dev-packages section), run:

 ```
 $ pipenv update